Buttermilk-brined Deep Fried Pork Chops

 With photos from Julia and Michael Laxer

-Recently we took a look at a Panko Crusted Buttermilk Fried Chicken and Waffle Sandwich with Buffalo Wing Sauce as part of a fun carny sandwich challenge done in honour of all the crazy CNE food we are missing out on this year due to covid.
+Recently we took a look at a Panko Crusted Buttermilk Fried Chicken and Waffle Sandwich with Buffalo Wing Sauce as part of a fun carny sandwich challenge done in honour of all the crazy CNE food we are missing out on this year.

 I had some leftover buttermilk and Panko so I decided to make some southern-style deep fried, breaded pork chops.
 These are delicious and depend on marinating the chops in a buttermilk brine so that they will be very tender.